Buffering Britain · Working Note

 ΔWlatency = 2.73 × ln(ℓ0/ℓ1) PLN/month

 These are in 2018 Polish prices.
-Both expressions follow directly from the log specifications of the utility function.
+Both expressions follow directly from the log-specifications of the utility function.

-1.4 Income scaling to London
+1.4 Income scaling

-ρ = (49,210 / 33,891) × 1.70 = 2.47
+ρLondon = (49,210 / 33,891) × 1.70 = 2.47

-ΔWLondonGBP = ΔWPLN × (0.69 / 1.70) × ρη
+ΔWGBP = ΔWPLN × (0.69 / 1.70) × ρη

 where η ∈ [0.5, 1.0] is the income elasticity of WTP.
-The central case uses η = 1.
+Our central case uses η = 0.75, reflecting the fact that mobile data is closer to a near-necessity than a luxury good in 2025 UK contexts (consistent with Glass & Stefanova 2012).

 1.5 Population

-N = 9,000,000 × 0.95 × 0.90 = 7,695,000 mobile data users
+NLondon = 9,000,000 × 0.95 × 0.90 = 7,695,000

-2.1 London mobile network performance: speed
+2.1 London mobile network performance – speed

-Operator4G (Mbps)5G (Mbps)Market shareAdjusted share
+Operator4G (Mbps)5G (Mbps)Market shareAdj. share

 EE54.511728%33.3%